B

 Exercise

 Though the Brussels Griffon is small, it likes a lot of exercise.
 It should be walked daily, helping it to avoid obesity and keep its stress levels down.
-Engaging in agility exercises can also fulfill its need for physical activity, especially when temperatures outside are too high for a walk.
+Engaging in agility exercises can also fulfill the need for physical activity, especially when temperatures outside are too high for a walk.

 Always keep a fenced yard available when you take this dog outside to protect it from predators.
 However, if you have this type of outdoor area, make sure that there are no sharp objects near the ground that could damage its prominent eyes.